-The investment strategy of Sycomore Allocation Patrimoine, as a Feeder Fund of the Sycomore Next Generation sub-fund (the 'Master Fund'), is socially responsible, with the investment strategy of the Master Fund being based on discretionary alloctaion of its net assets across several asset classes.
+the investment strategy of Sycomore Allocation Patrimoine, as a Feeder Fund of the Sycomore Next Generation sub-fund (the 'Master Fund'), is socially responsible, with the investment strategy of the Master Fund being based on discretionary alloctaion of its net assets across several asset classes.
 The two main drivers of performance of the Master Fund, and therefore the Feeder Fund, are:

-- 1) An 'equity' strategy that exposes between 0% and 50% of the net assets to the following assets: financial futures instruments, international equities, and UCITS offering exposure to international markets. - 2) A 'bond yield' strategy that exposes 0% to 100% of the net assets to the following assets: international bonds and other debt securities, derivatives, and, on an ancillary basis, UCITS offering exposure to bonds.
+An equity strategy that exposes between 0% and 50% of the net assets to the following: forward financial instruments, international equities, and UCITS offering exposure to international markets.

+2) A fixed income strategy that exposes 0% to 100% of the net assets to the following: international bonds and other debt securities, derivatives and, on an ancillary basis, UCITS offering exposure to bonds.